 - Tons of custom formulas - All values are derived by "linking" - which is to say writing spreadsheet formulas of varying complexity.
 Any mistakes you make means errors in your report.
 Consistency in how these formulas are written or maintained is entirely dependent on the user's expertise, accuracy and completeness.

 - No content libraries - Reporting standards are continually evolving.
 There are new GASB pronouncements all the time and keeping up with them and what new statements, schedules or footnotes are required this year can be daunting.
 Spreadsheet solutions do not come with any content.
 It is entirely up to you to figure out what must be presented and how.

-- No adjusting journal functionality - Adjusting or changing balances is an absolute requirement for financial statement / CAFR production.
+- No adjusting journal functionality - Adjusting or changing balances is an absolute requirement for financial statement /Comprehensive Annual Financial Report production.
 In spreadsheets you are left with no tools for the following:

 - The values in your G/L are typically maintained on a modified accrual basis.
 For many of your statements, you need full accrual.

 - Debit balances in A/P accounts or credits in A/R are just two examples of balances you need to reclassify.

 - Prior year adjustment / restatement caused by changes in accounting policy.